 Zeppelin Field was just part of the Nazi stronghold Hitler built in Nuremberg (for a closer look, click on the photo).
 Nearby stands one of the few remaining structures: the Congress Hall, a huge, semi-circular building designed for gatherings of the Nazi empire.
 It was never finished, and today the central rotunda has the feeling of an abandoned factory (that’s the photo at the top of this post).

 One part of the complex does still operate, however: the documentation centre, built by the Germans after the war to collect and preserve the records of what happened, so it can never be forgotten.
 The ominous-looking awning and steel arrow that guard its entrance give some hint of the evil that lies within.

 To complete the story of the Third Reich, we drove by the Palace of Justice, where 23 Nazi leaders stood trial in the months after the war.
 Surprisingly — at least to me — it actually looks like a palace, though the huge, ornate building had been a courthouse since 1916.

 Behind it stands a series of drab-looking buildings, the prison in which the war criminals were held until their execution.
 The actual structure where they were imprisoned has been torn down and replaced with a newer version, but the complex is still used as a jail.

-Our lesson in Nuremberg’s dark history done, we reached the old centre of the city, with its massive city wall still partly intact.
-Much of the ancient city centre is still standing, as well, despite the Allied bombing, and to the casual visitor, it seems much like any other historic German city.
+Our lesson on the dark history of Nuremberg was now over.
+And the mood brightened as we reached the old centre of the city, with its massive city wall still partly intact.
+Much of the ancient city centre is still standing, despite the Allied bombing, and to the casual visitor, it seems much like any other historic German city.